hkolsen/check-out-the-w/src/pages/resources.md

       <li><a href="https://tatianamac.com/posts/white-guyde/" target="_blank">White Guyde To The Galaxy</a><br>by Tatiana Mac</li>
       <li><a href="https://bookshop.org/books/white-tears-brown-scars-how-white-feminism-betrays-women-of-color/9781948226745?aid=2644" target="_blank">White Tears/Brown Scars: How White Feminism Betrays Women of Color</a><br>by Ruby Hamad</li>
       <li><a href="https://bookshop.org/books/why-i-m-no-longer-talking-to-white-people-about-race/9781635572957?aid=2644" target="_blank">Why I'm No Longer Talking to White People about Race</a><br>by Reni Eddo-Lodge</li>
+      <li><a href="https://www.fingerprintforsuccess.com/blog/racism-in-the-workplace" target="_blank">What so many get wrong about racism in the workplace</a><br /> Racism has been wreaking havoc in our professional lives and we need to address this issue.
+When companies fail to embrace people of color in the workplace, it is truly a loss for all involved.
+At F4S, we've gathered various Racism Workplace Statistics which include data from Glassdoor, SHRM, and from different businesses and organizations.
+We've also created simple steps you can take to fight racism in the workplace. </li>
       </ul>
   - id: 3
     category: Watch + Listen